MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-models-cohere-command.md

 Cohere Command chat models support the use of tools, which can be an extraordinary resource when you need to offload specific tasks from the language model and instead rely on a more deterministic system or even a different language model.
 The Azure AI Model Inference API allows you to define tools in the following way.

-The following code example creates a tool definition that is able to look from flight information from two different cities.
+The following code example creates a tool definition that is able to look for flight information from two different cities.

 ```json